Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge

 where $v$ is a (locally, i.e.\ on $\supp\chi$, defined) function on the space of geodesics, here parameterized by $(x,y,\lambda,\omega)$.
-(In fact, $L_0$ had a factor $x^{-1}$ only in \cite{UV:local}, with another $x^{-1}$ placed elsewhere; here we simply combine these, as was also done in \cite[Section~3]{SUV_localrigidity}.
+(In fact, $L$ had a factor $x^{-1}$ only in \cite{UV:local}, with another $x^{-1}$ placed elsewhere; here we simply combine these, as was also done in \cite[Section~3]{SUV_localrigidity}.
 Also, the particular measure $d\lambda\,d\omega$ is irrelevant; any smooth positive multiple would work equally well.)
-The key result was that $L_0 I$ is a pseudodifferential operator of a certain class on $X=\{x\geq 0\}$, considered as a manifold with boundary; note that only a neighborhood of $\Omega$ in $\tilde M$ actually matters here due to the support of the functions to which we apply $I$.
+The key result was that $L I$ is a pseudodifferential operator of a certain class on

+considered as a manifold with boundary; note that only a neighborhood of $\Omega$ in $\tilde M$ actually matters here due to the support of the functions to which we apply $I$.
 An important point is that the {\em artificial boundary} that we introduced, $\{x=0\}$, is what is actually important, the original boundary of $M$ simply plays a role via constraining the support of the functions $f$ we consider.